 How a Dual Diagnosis is Treated

-Treating dual diagnosis is tricky.
+Treating a dual diagnosis can be tricky.
 It is important to find out exactly which mental health conditions correlate with the person’s addiction.
 It can be impossible for a practitioner to know whether a person’s symptoms are stemming from the addiction or from the mental health condition.
-Where should treatment start and what it should entail?
+As a result, each patient with a dual diagnosis is a unique puzzle.
+With each patient, a care provider needs to ask: where should treatment start and what should it entail?

 Dual diagnosis treatment often takes longer and is more intensive than the treatment for either an addiction or a mental health condition.
 It is also important to remember that the individual might have more than one mental health condition.
 As treatment progresses, it will often become apparent that there is an additional mental health condition present.

-Treatment will often take place in a residential facility for the most immersive experience.
-It will include medical detoxification if the person is addicted to a substance.
-It will also include intensive counseling, group therapy, and possibly family therapy.
-Expressive arts therapies, such as art therapy or equine therapy, might also be incorporated into the treatment.
-Some peoples’ treatment might include medication; every person’s case is unique.
+Expressive arts therapies such as art therapy or equine therapy may also be incorporated into the treatment.
+Some peoples’ treatment might include medication, though every person’s case is unique.
 A professional addictions specialist will work with the individual and, in many cases, their family to create an individualized treatment plan.